swarna-k/Network-programming/Assignment_1/README.md

-#Team 3 Assignment 1

-#SBCP Client and Server
+#Team 3 Assignment 1: SBCP Client and Server

 ##Compile and Run
 To compile simply navigate to the directory with the source files and type